Saturday, March 10, 2012

 10.03.12.
 Steel mesh fence cordon.
 Red zone, Cathedral Walkway, quake trashed shop, Colombo St, nr The Crossing

-Back at the shopping throng on Restart Cashel Mall, I snapped The Crossing & the old bus Exchange ghost, Colombo St, behind red zone cordon fencing.
-The dark bldgs by the old, bus exchange were red zone ghosts for over a year, so far.
-I continued past revamped Ballantynes, past several ghost shops to Lichfield St crossing, one side, fence cordoned, red zone.
+Back at Restart Cashel Mall, I snapped The Crossing & the old bus Exchange ruin on Colombo St behind red-zone cordon-fencing.
+Dark buildings by the old bus exchange were red-zone ruins for over a year, so far.
+I continued past revamped Ballantynes, past several ruined-shops to Lichfield St crossing, one side, fence-cordoned red-zone.

 10.03.12.
 Steel mesh fence cordon.
 Red zone, Cathedral Walkway, The Crossing, airbridge, Colombo St / Cashel St crossing